-Alternative 1 Alternative 2 Alternative 3 No-Action Alternative Land Use SI SI SI NI • Permits within the LBA located in the range footprints or associated SDZs would require termination, causing significant impacts to agricultural use Permits within the LBA located in the range footprints or associated SDZs would require termination, causing significant impacts to agricultural use Permits within the LBA located in the range footprints or associated SDZs would require termination, causing significant impacts to agricultural use LSI LSI LSI The increased restrictions on public access to the MLA is an adverse impact, but considered less than significant Permits located in the range footprints or associated SDZs The increased restrictions on public access to the MLA is an adverse impact, but considered less than significant Permits located in the range footprints or associated SDZs The increased restrictions on public access to the MLA is an adverse impact, but considered less than significant Permits located in the range footprints or associated SDZs
+Alternative 1 Alternative 2 Alternative 3 No-Action Alternative Land Use SIPermits within the LBA would be SIPermits within the LBA would be SI • Permits within the LBA would be NI terminated, causing significant impacts agricultural use and to consistency with FPPA to significant impacts to terminated, causing significant impacts to agricultural use and to consistency with FPPA LSI LSI LSI The increased restrictions on public access to the MLA an adverse impact, but considered less than significant Permits within the LBA would be terminated, causing less than significant impact to land ownership access to the MLA is an adverse impact, but considered less than significant Permits within the LBA would be terminated, causing The increased restrictions on public access to the MLA is an adverse impact, but considered less than significant Permits within the LBA would be terminated, causing less than significant impact to land ownership Submerged lands Use 1 • NI • NI • NI • NI

-Alternative 1 Alternative 2 Alternative 3 No-Action Alternative

-within the LBA within the LBA within the LBA

-would require would require would require

-termination, termination, termination,

-causing less than causing less than causing less than

-significant significant significant

-impact to land impact to land impact to land

-ownership ownership ownership

-Submerged lands Use

-• NI • LSI • NI • NI

-Legend: SI = Significant impact, LSI = Less than significant impact, NI = No impact.
+Legend: SI-M = Significant impact mitigable to less than significant; LSI = Less than significant impact; NI = No impact.

 None of the alternatives would result in an impact to the federal government lease of the MLA.
-Permits within the LBA located in the range footprints or SDZs would require termination, causing less than significant impact to land ownership, but significant impact to agricultural land use.
+Permits within the LBA would be terminated, causing less than significant impact to land ownership.